emanchado/clj-photo-memories/README.md

 to send the list of photos to.
 If the latter is not given, the HTML will be printed on the standard output.

-clj-photo-memories will then jump back in time five years from the reference date and start approaching the current date one year at a time.
-For every step it will calculate the week (starting on Monday!) containing the pivot date (ie. reference date five years ago;
+The options -t and -y specify the type of API (`flickr` by default, but can be `trovebox` too) and the number of years to go back in time (5 by default).

-reference date four years ago, etc.) and checking if there are any images taken that week.
+clj-photo-memories will then jump back in time five years (by default) from the reference date and start approaching the current date one year at a time.
+For every step it will calculate the week (starting on Monday!) containing the pivot date (ie. reference date five years ago; reference date four years ago, etc.) and checking if there are any images taken that week.
 If it finds anything, it will output a web page with the results.
 If not, it will jump forward one more year until it finds images or until it reaches the current date.